 ~ Richard Foster

-In this post, I want to provide a platform for the sentiments of those who have moved “beyond evangelicalism” (or whatever you wish to call it).
+In this post, I want to provide a platform for the sentiments of those who have moved “beyond evangelical” and who are part of “the deeper journey.”

-Countless Christians I’ve met have uttered these statements in face-to-face conversations, over emails, over coffee at conferences, and on this blog.
-I’ve compiled them all, editing them slightly for consistency.
-Together, they form a collective confession of sorts reflecting the thoughts and feelings of those of us who have moved beyond evangelicalism.
+To give you a better idea, countless Christians I’ve met have uttered the following statements in face-to-face conversations, over emails, over coffee at conferences, and on this blog.
+I’ve compiled them all, editing them slightly for consistency to give you an idea.

-*We have grown tired of the media routinely characterizing “evangelicals” as if we were all part of “the Religious Right.”
+*We have grown tired of the media routinely characterizing “evangelicals” as if we were all part of “the Christian Right.”

 *We are turned off by the left vs. right posturing and the left vs. right political/theological debates.

 *We’ve looked to the right and do not wish to venture there.
 We’ve looked to the left and do not wish to venture there either.
 The direction we feel pulling our hearts is above and forward.

 *We believe that both the Religious Right and the Religious Left have vital truths to contribute.
 We also believe that they are both missing vital truths.
 We believe their focus is mainly “issues” rather than Jesus Christ.